-The Georgia Bureau of Investigation is oft accused of being the reason why investigators can’t pinpoint suspects and why evidence isn’t processed in time for court, but according to a report given to Georgia Gov. Sonny Perdue, a mere 5 percent of crime lab reports take the GBI more then 180 days, with 88 percent of reports being issued in 90 days or less.
+The Georgia Bureau of Investigation is often accused of being the reason why investigators can’t pinpoint suspects and why evidence isn’t processed in time for court, but according to a report given to Georgia Gov. Sonny Perdue, a mere 5 percent of crime lab reports take the GBI more then 180 days, with 88 percent of reports being issued in 90 days or less.

-"88 percent in 90 days ain’t damn bad work," said GBI Director Vernon Keenan.
+"Eighty-eight percent in 90 days ain’t damn bad work," said GBI Director Vernon Keenan.

 The crime lab is responsible for a variety of reports generated to local law enforcement agencies, including toxicology, trace evidence, firearms and autopsies in certain deaths such as murders.
-In Newton County, evidence from both the Alvin Hall murder and the Andrew Nichols murder has been taken to the GBI for processing.

 Like many other state-funded agencies, the GBI has faced recent budgetary cuts.
 Three crime labs around the state will be shut down and there is a lack of staff in certain areas as well, many times any backlog the GBI experiences in their services are directly related to a lack of staff.

-However, there are 274 positions filled at the crime lab, including 136 scientists (42 of which are grant-funded), 14 medical examiners and 97 technicians, investigators and
+However, there are 274 positions filled at the crime lab, including 136 scientists (42 of which are grant-funded), 14 medical examiners and 97 technicians, investigators and support staff.

 The average days to issue crime reports can range from 27 days for a blood alcohol level toxicology report to 104 days for forensic biology such as DNA.
 The biggest hold-up is in firearms tests which, on average, take 245 days.
 According to the report since March of 2009 the firearms group has worked primarily priority requests for court or investigative purposes but once issued to a scientist, the average turn-around time for a firearm report was four days.